-The workers’ compensation program in North Carolina is entirely different from other types of injury cases, like car accidents.
+The workers’ compensation program in North Carolina is entirely different from the personal injury claims system.
 There are special forms that you need to file and tight deadlines to follow.
 When you are trying to deal with severe injuries, you should not have to educate yourself on our state’s benefits program for injured workers.

 Many lawyers will accept a workers’ compensation case for a client, even if they have never handled a case like this before.
-You deserve an attorney who is board-certified in workers’ compensation, like our own Robert Whitley, Jr., in North Carolina.
-You can generally find this information on their website or ask their team if their lawyer has this certification.
+You can generally find this information on their website or ask their team if their lawyer has successfully handled many of these cases.

 When you have a pending workers’ compensation case, you might need to contact your attorney frequently.
 Circumstances change quickly, so you want a lawyer who will return your calls and get answers to your questions.

-You should look for a workers’ compensation lawyer who allows direct contact by email, telephone call, and text message—whichever mode of communication is most convenient for you.
+A good workers’ compensation lawyer will allow direct contact by email, telephone call, and text message—whichever mode of communication is most convenient for you.
 They should also return missed calls within 24 hours.
 This kind of responsiveness is not just helpful for your peace of mind, but it can help to protect your case from miscommunications, missed deadlines, and delays.

 Our state workers’ compensation program requires the use of forms from the Industrial Commission.
 If you ask a lawyer about the North Carolina Industrial Commission, and they can’t tell you all about it, you may want to reconsider their ability to handle your case.